gbroiles/pwnchk/README.md

 to the command line which results in output only at the end of the run as lists of "found" and "not found" entries.

+Lists of passwords and email addresses are sorted and duplicate entries are removed (across all files) before processing to improve speed and reduce load on HIBP resources.

 Usage example:

     pwnchk emails.txt